usaid-cs/yesterday-i-learned/random.md

 - 24 hours after recording the last episode of Father Ted, [Dermot Morgan](http://en.wikipedia.org/wiki/Dermot_Morgan) had a heart attack while hosting a dinner party at his home in south-west London.
 He was rushed to hospital but died soon afterwards.
 - "[Dollar](http://en.wikipedia.org/wiki/Dollar)" came from [Bohamian](http://en.wikipedia.org/wiki/Kingdom_of_Bohemia) Joachims[_thaler_](http://en.wikipedia.org/wiki/Thaler), which translates to Joachim's Valleys.
 Therefore, you're earning valleys.
 - [Oyster farming is so low in ecological impact](http://www.slate.com/articles/life/food/2010/04/consider_the_oyster.html) that even vegans can eat oysters, because they don't have pain receptors either.
-- [Janissaries](http://en.wikipedia.org/wiki/Janissaries#Revolts_and_disbandment) are Christian slaves in the Ottoman empire.
-They were subject to multiple types of abuse before gaining enough attention to be taken seriously.
 - "Heck" came from **HE**ll and fu**CK**.
 - A _foal_ is a horse under one year old.
-- In Europe, if you ask for "water", bottled water will be served by default, costing more than other beverages.
-Always ask for "tap water", or, preferably, "tap water, out of a tap, in a glass, not a bottle, the free kind, the kind I can get for zero Euros".
 - Many modern tank barrels are no longer rifled (riffled? spiral grooves.), because they shoot different types of ordnance that would be damaged by the rifling, such as HEAT rounds.
-- [Datura](http://en.wikipedia.org/wiki/Datura) makes you delirious, not high.
 - A [skeleton crew](http://en.wiktionary.org/wiki/skeleton_crew) is the minimum number of people required to do something.
 - Random article bringing up a good argument against brace-on-new-lines: [unicode comments can potentially cause an entire line to be ignored](http://www.rapapaing.com/blog/?p=52)
 - "Dry heaving" could have just been called "throwing up nothing", but that's too straightforward -- too "German".